jkzorz/jkzorz.github.io/_posts/2020-04-04-NMDS-extras-envfit.md

 ```

+When we call the results of the envfit function, we get a table that gives our environmental variables as rows.
+It then gives their respective coordinates on the NMDS ordination in the NMDS1 and NMDS2 axes.

+From the envfit description:
+"The printed output of continuous variables (vectors) gives the direction cosines which are the coordinates of the heads of unit length vectors.
+In plot these are scaled by their correlation (square root of the column r2) so that “weak” predictors have shorter arrows than “strong” predictors"

+If permutations > 0, the significance of fitted vectors or factors is assessed using permutation of environmental variables.

-We can also plot both our NMDS and the envfit results using base R:
+We can plot both our NMDS and the envfit results using base R:

 ```
 plot(nmds)